Darkfire-sys/J.A.R.V.I.S./README.txt

 - Known machine-specific app integrations include Opera GX, YouTube Music Desktop App, Codex, and Overwolf.
 - The app can still run without those integrations, but commands for missing apps will fail until their paths are adjusted.

-WORKSPACE DATA

-The workspace folder stores local data such as:
-- chat history
-- settings
-- memory snapshots
-- screenshots
-- protocol definitions
-- WhatsApp contact mappings

-Personal workspace files should not be committed to GitHub.
-The root .gitignore excludes the local-only files while still allowing shared protocol docs and sample protocol definitions.

 ARCHITECTURE

 - jarvis_flutter/: Flutter desktop client